abinit/abinit/doc/topics/_longwave.md

 via the longwave driver.
 The implementation, detailed in [[cite:Romero2020]], follows the formalism developed in [[cite:Royo2019]] that adapts the classic longwave method of Born and Huang [[cite:Born1954]] with the modern tools of the DFPT.
-Technically, the driver computes analytical third-order energy derivatives (readily converted to physical spatial dispersion quantities) with respect to two of the *standard* perturbations (atomic displacements, electric field and strain) and to the wavevector **q**.
+Technically, the driver computes analytical third-order energy derivatives (readily converted to physical spatial dispersion quantities) with respect to three of the *standard* perturbations (atomic displacements, electric field and strain) and to the wavevector **q**.

-At present ( |today| ), ABINIT enables the calculation of four spatial dispersion tensors required in order to build all the contributions to the bulk flexoelectric tensor following the prescriptions exposed in [[cite:Stengel2013]].
+At present ( |today| ), ABINIT enables the calculation of four spatial dispersion tensors required in order to build all the contributions to the bulk flexoelectric tensor following the prescriptions exposed in [[cite:Stengel2013]] and [[cite:Royo2022]].
 These include, the clamped-ion flexoelectric tensor (a purely electronic contribution) and the first real-space moment of three other tensors (entering the mixed and lattice mediated contributions): the polarization response to an atomic displacement, the interatomic force constants and the piezoelectric force-response